Carp: In Chinese literature

 A long tradition of common carp exists in Chinese culture and literature.
-A popular lyric circulating as early as 2,000 years ago in the late Han period includes an anecdote which relates how a man far away from home sent back to his wife a pair of carp (鲤鱼 (Liyu)), in which, when the wife opened the fish to cook, she found a silk strip that carried a love note of just two lines: "Eat well to keep fit, missing you and forget me not".
+One story includes an anecdote which relates to how a man far away from home sent his wife a pair of carp (鲤鱼 (Liyu)), and that when the wife opened the fish to cook them, she found silk strips that said: "Eat well to keep fit" and "missing you and forget me not".